fractalclockwork/hpc-runner/docs/design.md

 ### Page 3: Individual Test Performance
 This page details how the most recent test has performed.
 #### Components:
-**The Graphs Brent Made Alr for Metrics per Individual Test:** This graph allows a drop down menu to select your job, and then you can see the runtime plotted.
+**Grasphs of Individual Test Metric performance:** This graph allows a drop down menu to select your job, and then you can see the runtime plotted.
 Improvements to this include being able to choose from a multiple-choice side panel to minimize the number of clicks, since users can choose multiple things to see per run.

 ### Page 4: Long-Term Trend Performance
 This page details the performance of the system, averaging across multiple tests.
 Results from individual tests is not within the scope of this page, and they can be included on another page for better user flow.
 The Long-Term trends view shows a default date range of its components, with an input for the user to set a different desired date range.
 This date range parameter should use streamlit's session state or other state management tool to keep this date range filter when the user clicks between tabs.